-by Jennifer M. Joyce, St. Louis Circuit Attorney
+Written by Jennifer M. Joyce, circuit attorney for the City of St. Louis

 The landscape in St. Louis and across the country is very different today than it was even just a year ago.
 Gun violence is the number one issue this community faces today.
 Too many people are dying.

 In 2014, 138 people were murdered by someone with a gun.
 Ten months into this year, we have already surpassed that number.
 These are lives lost.
 The hundreds of people who have survived being shot carry the physical and emotional scars for a lifetime.
 Families altered.
 Tears shed.
 This is unacceptable.
 Our city deserves better.
 Our community has suffered enough from the devastating effects of gun violence.

 This is a public health issue, a public safety issue, and an economic issue for all of us, regardless of where you live in the city.
 To stem the tide, our community needs an aggressive and collaborative approach to reducing violent crime, and that’s exactly what the City of St. Louis Circuit Attorney’s Office (CAO) has been focused on for the last year.
 After a listening tour of prosecutors around the country in search of best practices, the CAO decided to pursue a multi-platform approach to specifically combating gun violence.

 The office has implemented multiple initiatives to remove the most dangerous offenders from the streets, redirect select offenders off a criminal path and build the resolve of the community against gun crime.